neondatabase/postgresql_anonymizer/docs/tutorials/3-anonymous_dumps.md

 # 3- Anonymous Dumps

-> In many situation, what we want is simply to export the anonymized
+> In many situation, what we want is basically to export the anonymized
 > data into another database (for testing or to produce statistics).
-> This is what **pg_dump_anon** did!.
-> In the last version, pg_dump_anon is now deprecated.
-Use pg_dump instead.
+We
+> will simply use pg_dump for that !

 ## The Story